Ask the Diet Doctor: The Case for Carbs

 Calories = 1,700 (1,680 rounded up for ease of calculation)

 Protein = 140 grams

 Carbohydrates = 140 grams (using 1g/lb)

 Fat = 64 grams

 The easiest way to put this plan into play (and to find out how many carbs you should eat to lose weight) is to use a food log app like MyFitnessPal (my favorite); enter your calorie, protein, carbohydrate, and fat targets for each day; and do your best to hit these targets.

 At this level of calories and carbs, both are restricted but not to the point where you should experience any signs of fatigue, brain fog, or any other miserable symptoms people generally complain of while dieting.
 Follow this plan for two to three weeks and see how your body responds.
 If you are not losing weight, then don't lower your calories but first add some high-intensity exercise (like interval training) to your workout regime, aiming for four hours of total exercise per week.
 Do this for another two to three weeks.
 If you need to elicit greater weight loss, then remove about 100 calories (5 grams of fat and 15 grams of carbohydrates) from your daily diet.

-I find most of my female clients need to eat more calories and carbohydrates when starting a weight loss diet—due to the urge to restrict everything to elicit weight loss, they often start out too low.
-You may be looking at these numbers and thinking this is too many calories and too many carbohydrates to lose weight.
-It isn’t.
+I find most of my female clients need to eat more calories and eat more carbs per day when starting a weight loss diet-due to the urge to restrict everything to elicit weight loss, they often start out too low.
+You may be looking at these numbers and thinking this is too many calories and too many carbs per day to lose weight.
+It isn't.
 The key is to be into your weight-loss plan for the long haul.
 Starting with your calories and carbs a little higher than you traditionally would will give your more room for calorie restriction later in your diet when your weight loss plateaus.
 (Luckily, if that does happen, we've got you covered with these plateau-busting strategies for the gym and for your diet.